rudderlabs/rudderstack-docs/destinations/analytics/profitwell/profitwell-web-device-mode.md

 ## Identify

-For the **Web App** site type, the `identify` call will start the Profitwell Service using the customer's `email`.
+For the **Webapp** site type, the `identify` call will start the Profitwell Service using the customer's `email`.
 If no email is provided, then RudderStack will start the service with the user's `userId`.
-For the **Marketing Site** type, Rudderstack will start the Profitwell service anonymously.
+For the **Marketing** type, Rudderstack will start the Profitwell service anonymously.

 A sample `identify` call is as shown: